DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 A SmartThings Hub, IDE Account and SmartThings Classic are required for all original installations.
 After installation, you may (if desired) transition to the new SmartThings phone app.

-a.
+    a.	# A SmartThing Hub
+    b.
 Kasa Account.
 (1) Kasa Account, (2) TP-Link devices in remote mode.

-b.
+    c.
 Node Applet.
 (1) Node.js Bridge, (2) Static IP address for Bridge (recommended for all devices).

-c.
+    d.
 Manual Node Installation.
 (1)  Node.js Bridge, (2) Static IP addresses for the bridge and all devices.

 # Installing the code into the IDE.
     a.
 Log onto the IDE and go to the "Locations" tab